You will have to share your life story,

 back, and to the side

-No matter how unclear the path, we’re healing; And that,
+No matter how unclear the path, you’re healing; And that,

 If nothing else,